BUYERS GUIDE - MOTORHOMES

 Earthcruiser motorhomes are now built mainly on the Iveco Daily 4×4 platform.
 There are short-cab and crew-cab versions.

 Earthcruiser Australia previewed its 2021 EXP motorhome range in December 2020, built on the seven-tonnes-GVM Iveco Daily 4×4 that has a more powerful Euro 6 engine and a choice of eight-speed automatic transmission, or six-speed manual.

 This development is long overdue, but don’t blame Earthcruiser.
-Iveco has had a double whammy that’s held up the launch of the 2021 Daily range: Covid-19 and some unspecified in-field issues with test vehicles.
+Iveco has had a double whammy that’s held up the launch of the 2021 Daily range: Covid-19 and some transfer case issues with test vehicles.

 The latest model also scores more performance from Iveco’s 3.0-litre turbo diesel four-cylinder engine that develops 180hp, with 430Nm of torque.
 Behind the engine sits the carry-over six-speed manual box, or an eight-speed torque converter automatic transmission.

 The previous three-speed transfer case has been replaced by a more conventional two-speed box.